medialab/minet/docs/cli.md

                                 YYYY-MM-DDTHH:mm:SSZ or
                                 YYYY-MM-DDTHH:mm:SS.µSµSµSZ).
 Equivalent to
                                 "since:<date>" in classic search syntax.
+  -t, --threads THREADS         Number of threads to use for parallel requests
+                                when the -p/--parallel flag is set.
+Default is 3/4 of number of CPU cores.
+Note that the Bluesky API rate limits to ~1000 posts/s, so using too many threads may lead to rate limiting.
   --until UNTIL                 Filter results for posts before the indicated
                                 datetime (NOT inclusive).
 Expected to use
                                 'createdAt' timestamp, with a millisecond